Resonant and non-resonant integrated third order parametric down-conversion: Sample Calculation

 {We have also been conservative in our choice of the waveguide length, so one could realistically envisage using a longer waveguide.} To illustrate the scaling, consider the waveguide length being increased to $L=10$ cm and $P_P = 500$ mW respectively.
 We would then have $R_{FFF} = 5.9 \times 10^2$ s$^{-1}$; note that the rate only scales linearly with $L$, since the vacuum power scales with $L^{-1/2}$.
 We have again used Eq. \eqref{eq:RFFF_WG_2}, in which loss is neglected.
 For existing low-loss waveguides this is a good approximation \cite{ElDirani_UltralowLoss}, but to realistically model even longer waveguides, loss would need to be considered.
 This scenario may seem unreasonably optimistic, but it illustrates how, with improvements in certain experimental parameters, TOPDC generation rates in integrated devices could improve to the point of becoming experimentally viable.

-The scaling of the generation rates with the input powers is trivial; however, because the vacuum power and field enhancement factors depend on parameters such as length and quality factors, the scaling with these parameters is not immediately obvious from the rate expressions as they are written in Sections \ref{section:WG} and \ref{section:ring}.
-In Table \ref{tab:scaling} we summarize the scaling of the generation rates with some of the system parameters.\\
+The scaling of the generation rates with the input powers is trivial; however, because the vacuum power and field enhancement factors both depend on parameters such as length and quality factors, the scaling with these parameters is not immediately obvious from the rate expressions as they are written in Sections \ref{section:WG} and \ref{section:ring}.
+In Table \ref{tab:scaling} we summarize the scaling of the generation rates with some of the system parameters. {Once the scaling of the resonator rates with the quality factors is identified, one can easily understand the results in Table I; the rates of stimulated TOPDC scale more highly with quality factors, so there is more advantage in using a resonant system.}\\

 While the parameters in Table \ref{tab:scaling} impact the TOPDC rates, the most important parameter is arguably the nonlinear parameter $\gamma$.
 The nonlinear $\gamma$ in this sample system is particularly small; for comparison, $\gamma \sim$ 1 (Wm)$^{-1}$ is typical for spontaneous four-wave mixing in comparable systems \cite{sciadv.aba9186}.
 The nonlinear parameter here is small due to the use of a higher order spatial mode for the pump, which results in a relatively small effective area.